Health savings accounts: Is an HSA right for you?

 What is a high-deductible health plan and how does it work?

-As its name implies, it's a health insurance plan that has a high deductible — the amount of medical expenses you must pay each year before coverage kicks in.
-These types of plans are becoming increasingly common.
-Businesses are more likely to offer them as their only plan or one of the limited options they provide.
+As its name implies, it's a health insurance plan that has a high deductible.
+A deductible is the amount of medical expenses you must pay each year before coverage kicks in.

 You can use your HSA to pay deductible expenses, as well as copays and some other health care expenses that are determined by the individual HSA.

-It's critical to carefully review the plan's coverage details, including the out-of-pocket maximum — the limit on how much you would have to pay out of pocket for medical expenses in a year.
+High-deductible health plans are becoming increasingly common.
+Businesses are more likely to offer them as their only plans or as one of the limited options they provide.
+It's critical to carefully review the plan's coverage details, including the out-of-pocket maximum — the limit on how much you would have to pay for medical expenses in a year.

 How much money can I deposit annually into a health savings account?

 The Internal Revenue Service sets the contribution limits for HSAs.
-In recent years, the limits have been about $3,300 for individuals and about $6,600 for family coverage.
+In recent years, the limits have been $3,600 for individuals and $7,200 for family coverage.

 Can my employer contribute to my health savings account, too?